Deploying a Flask application on AWS

 It appears you are using Python.
 Is this correct?

 Select your Python version.
-I’m a fan of 2.7 and wrote this example using it, but feel free to choose 3 if that’s your preference:
+I’m a fan of 2.7 and wrote this example using it, so users of 3+ may find some incompatibilities with this code.

 Select a platform version.

 2) Python 2.7

 (default is 1): 2

 You have the option of creating an SSH connection to this instance.
 We won’t need to use it, so I recommend “no.” (If you need to ssh into this instance later, you can change the preferences of your EC2 instance from the AWS console later.)

 Do you want to set up SSH for your instances?

 Okay, now we’re all set up.
 Time to deploy this bad boy.